 It probably wouldn’t be the worst idea to discuss changing C.D.A.
 230 because of the fact that it was created in 1996 and the Internet has changed dramatically since then.
 Facebook and Twitter were not even introduced until almost ten years later.
 In 1996, the Internet was just beginning to grow and now, it has flourished into an entirely new way to communicate, create, entertain, advertise and trade goods and services.

 If you think back to when the radio was first introduced into society, the Federal Communications Commission enforced the Fairness Doctrine on the airwaves.
 This required broadcasters to air balanced opinions on political and controversial issues.
 However, the reason this was necessary was because with radio, there is a limited amount of air space for radio stations to exist.
 When it comes to the Internet on the other hand, there is an endless sea of possibilities.

-If you are being defamed, cyberbullied, or threatened on social media or the Internet in general, contact the Internet attorneys at RM Warner Law.
-We can guide you through the path to justice.Get In Touch Today.
+If you are being defamed, cyberbullied, or harassed on social media or the Internet in general, contact the Internet attorneys at RM Warner Law.
+We can guide you through the path to justice.Get in touch today.